-With the goal of protecting federal contract information (FCI) and controlled unclassified information (CUI) within the Department of Defense (DoD) contracting community, Cybersecurity Maturity Model Certification (CMMC) will be a requirement for participation in some DoD request for information (RFIs) and request for proposals (RFPs) in 2020, ultimately expanding to all DoD procurement by fiscal year 2026 (FY2026).
-CMMC will apply to both prime and subcontractors.
+With the goal of protecting federal contract information (FCI) and controlled unclassified information (CUI) within the Department of Defense (DoD) contracting community, Cybersecurity Maturity Model Certification (CMMC) became a requirement for participation in some DoD request for information (RFIs) and request for proposals (RFPs) in 2020, ultimately expanding to include DoD procurement by fiscal year 2026 (FY2026).
+DoD contractors cannot afford to stand still as CMMC will apply to both prime and subcontractors.

-Baker Tilly’s CMMC services are designed to support organizations that are required to obtain their CMMC certification.
+By drawing on Baker Tilly's extensive cybersecurity, government contracting and technology risk experience, our CMMC services are designed to support organizations that are required to obtain their CMMC certification in order to big for and do business with the DoD.

 Based on current CMMC guidance, we can help your organization think through the level and the scope for your CMMC requirement that stems from the Defense Federal Acquisition Regulation Supplement (DFARS) 252.204-7021.
 This could include evaluating if the commercial item exception applies and/or recommending how to best define your scope, and support your representations that CUI does not exist outside of that boundary.
 Additionally, we can help you determine when or how to use the enclave concept for separate scope.